What Is the Best Way to Store Clothes?

 Over-Stuffing Your Drawers

-Cramming clothes into your dresser rather than neatly folding everything creates more than just an eyesore—and an opportunity to frantically plumb the depths of your drawers whenever you're getting dressed.
+Cramming clothes into your dresser rather than neatly folding everything creates more than just an eyesore.
+It’s so difficult to find things that you’ll frantically plumb the depths of your drawers whenever you’re getting dressed.
 Balling up your clothes can also weaken fabrics and drive your clothes into the donation pile that much faster.
 Even worse?
 This seemingly harmless habit can destroy your dresser before its time, too.
-Check out these 12 walk-in closets to die for.

 Ignoring the 80/20 Rule